michellelally/ruby-productions/README.md

 - Bootstrap

 ### Progress
-This project has been put on hold while as the customer has much more content and is putting together a new show reel for the homepage.
+This project has been put on hold as the customer has much more content and is putting together a new show reel for the homepage.